Harlock123/FormGen_Bootstrap/README.md

 ```

 ### Some Details:
 - **elFormRow** is s chronological grouping of elements to be inserted at a given row in the bootstrap matrix.
-FormGen will interpret these entries and group them together and decorate their entries with col-md-x where x is 1 2 3 4 6 12 ato attempt to evenly space them across the form in the standard bootstrap way.
-Start at 1 and number each subsequent rows entries chronologically ie next rows contents would be 2 and then 3 and so on.
+FormGen will interpret these entries and group them together and decorate their entries with col-md-x where x is 1 2 3 4 6 12 also, formgen will attempt to evenly space them across the form in the standard bootstrap way.
+Start at 1 and number each subsequent rows entries chronologically ie. next rows contents would be 2 and then 3 and so on.

 - **elid** is a simple string that will be used to identify the element on the DOM.
-It can be any alpha numeric be unique for each elemet that is being placed into the form.
+It can be any alpha numeric, it should be unique for each elemet that is being placed into the form.

 - **eltype** is a string representation of the kind of ui element desired.
 Valid types are
     - TEXT